nhm-herpetology/museum-NGS-training/Unit_01/Molecular_Lab/README.md

 3. Place the 1.5 mL tube with Speebeads on the magnetic rack until beads are drawn to magnet (~5 minutes)

-4. Remove supernatent with a P1000 pipetter and discard.
-Remove any remaining supernatent with a P100 or P200 pipetter.
+4. Remove supernatant with a P1000 pipetter and discard.
+Remove any remaining supernatant with a P100 or P200 pipetter.

 5. Add 1 mL of TE Buffer to the beads, remove from magnet, vortex (mix), and then return to the magenet rack.
 Allow beads to be drawn to magnent (~5 minutes).

-6. Remove supernatent with a P1000 pipetter and discard.
-Remove any remaining supernatent with a P100 or P200 pipetter.
+6. Remove supernatant with a P1000 pipetter and discard.
+Remove any remaining supernatant with a P100 or P200 pipetter.

 7. Add 1 mL of TE Buffer to the beads, remove from magnet, vortex (mix), and then return to the magenet rack.
 Allow beads to be drawn to magnent (~5 minutes).

-8. Remove supernatent with a P1000 pipetter and discard.
-Remove any remaining supernatent with a P100 or P200 pipetter.
+8. Remove supernatant with a P1000 pipetter and discard.
+Remove any remaining supernatant with a P100 or P200 pipetter.

 9. Add 1 mL of TE Buffer to the beads, remove from magnet, vortex (mix), and then place in a normal tube rack.
 >This will clean and prepare the beads for incorporation into the final solution